Gimp FAQ: How do I draw a circle in Gimp?

-As soon as you use the Gimp ellipse tool, you’ll see that it really wants to create an ellipse, and not a circle.
+As soon as you start drawing with the Gimp ellipse tool you’ll see that it really wants to create an ellipse, and not a circle.
 To create a circle in Gimp, hold down the [Shift] and [Alt] keys as you drag the mouse, and you’ll see that it creates an actual circle.

-Note that you don't actually have to create your Gimp circle on a layer.
-That being said, layers are good things, and the sooner you get used to working with them, the sooner you'll be a much, much better Gimp user.
-This also makes your circle easier to click and drag to a different location, which is extremely useful.
-(As Monk would say, you'll thank me later, lol.)
+Note that it’s not 100% required that you create a new layer to draw your circle on, but, layers are good things, and the sooner you get used to working with them, the sooner you’ll be a better Gimp user.

 I created this short (two minutes, thirty seconds) Gimp video to demonstrate the steps described above: